Hervar77/infinity-doc/mkdocs/api/infinity.lock.md

 Parameters:

 - nameSpace: `string`
-  >the namespace to be unlocked
+  >The namespace to be unlocked.

 Example: